hanwenzhang123/fullstack-note/03-note/README.md

 - api is stateless and decoupled from any frontend (reusable)
 - popular but less common, you need to learn the query language

+#### difference between REST API and GraphQL API
+- REST APIs offer multiple endpoints(URL + HTTP methods)
+- GraphQL offers one but expects a query string in the request body

+#### benefit of using GraphQL over REST
+- Self-documenting APIs
+- Fetching nested data in a single request

 #### GraphQL Operation Type
 - query: entry point to read data
 - mutation: entry point to write data
 - resolvers: write code that resolves queries

+- Query - Queries specify which endpoints we want to call, how we want the response to look
+- Fields - Properties that comprise the shape of a response (name and age here)
+- Type - A collection of fields that make up a specific queryable object.

 ```js
 {
 	query {		//operation type